EN-IH-WDPT-JUN21/Ben_The_Warrior-Flying_Lizards_and_Lying_Wizards-homework-1/README.md

 The size of the imported party is limited by the party size settings.
 In the case of importing a party larger than the maximum size defined, only the initial Characters will be imported.
 Besides the party size, the values of each Character attribute cannot be defined outside its maximum and minimum limits.
-In the this event, the exceeded value will take form of the maximum or minimum allowed.
+In this event, the exceeded value will be set to either the minimum value if it falls below the minimum, or the maximum if it exceeds the maximum.

 The Characters are saved in the following format: